RaneemAizouk/CABU-EICO/README.md

 # Scripts
 ## Generate simulated data
+These R scripts generate simulated data, used for model checking

 1) "Scripts/0_create_simulated_data_no_seasonality.R": Generates a simulated dataset without a seasonal pattern in ESBL-E acquisition
 2)  "Scripts/0_create_simulated_data_seasonality.R": Generates a simulated dataset a seasonal pattern in ESBL-E acquisition